Marketing experiments are not something I had come across before and viewed marketing as a “one-time” thing.

 Running marketing experiments is just like running a scientific experiment.
 You have to stick to a process and review the data to see how successful the experiment was.

-All good marketing experiments are systematics and measured with data.
+All good marketing experiments are systematic and measured with data.

 You need to follow a plan, or at least put a process in place.
 The plan is then validated using the data.